lumeland/lume.land/docs/creating-pages/urls.md

 ---
 ```

-In this example, the `url` value will be used to generate the output file
+In this example, the `url` value change the output file name:
-instead of the filename:

 ```txt
 /posts/my-first-post.md  =>  /posts/welcome/index.html